RicherMans/audiodataload/README.md

 * [BaseDataloader](#adl.basedataloader) : The base abstract class that should never be directly initiated.
 * [WaveDataloader](#adl.wavedataloader) : A dataloader for raw wave files ( useful for any type of feature extraction with CNN's )
+* [Sequenceiterator](#adl.seqenceiterator) : Wraps a given dataloader to return sequences of samples instead of only single samples.
+This iterator should be used when using recurrent networks.
 * [Hdf5iterator](#adl.hdfiterator): Wraps the given dataloader with this iterator to not use it's internal loading methods, but uses a preprocessed HDF5 file instead.

 ```lua